Primary

 Keep your eyes on the weight throughout the entire movement—losing sight of it is both a safety hazard and technique flaw.
 Move deliberately through each position: roll to elbow, to hand, to high bridge, sweep leg to kneeling, then stand.
 Reverse the sequence exactly.

-Want Turkish Get-Up (Functional) in your program?
+See where Turkish Get-Up (Functional) fits in your weekly plan

 Lie on back holding kettlebell in right hand, arm extended.